ACCESS-NRI/training-day-2024-find-analyse-data/README.md

 ## 3. Introduction to the ACCESS-NRI Intake catalog

-This exercise will learn to use the ACCESS-NRI Intake catalog to discover, load and share ACCESS and ACCESS-related data.
+This exercise will teach you how to use the ACCESS-NRI Intake catalog to discover, load and share ACCESS and ACCESS-related data.

-To run this exercise, you need to be member of the following NCI projects:
+To run this exercise, you need to be a member of the following NCI projects:
 ```
 nf33, dk92, fs38, p73, xp65, hh5 (optional)
 ```